 Deploy all Responsive Reserve which is supplied from Load acting as a Resource (controlled by high-set under-frequency relays) to remove such Load.

+With the approval of the affected Non-ERCOT control area, may instruct TDSPs to implement BLTs, which transfer load from the ERCOT control area to Non-ERCOT control areas.
+Use of a BLT will be defined in the ERCOT operating Guides.

 Step 3 – Maintain system frequency at 60 Hz

 In addition to measures listed above, ERCOT will issue an appeal through the public media for voluntary Load curtailment.